|MEETING PLACE:||Holiday Inn Express – the Hunt Lodge, 210 North 3rd Street, McCall, ID 83638|

 Our drinking water comes from the river and is filtered through a purification system we provide.
 (No iodine is used in the purification process.)
 We store the purified water in large containers that are accessible in camp, at lunch time and before hikes for filling personal water bottles.

 Hiking / Side Creek Exploration

-The Salmon River is renowned for its trout fishery.
-To protect the resource, all fishing is limited to catch and release, with single barbless hooks.
-No bait is allowed.
-Our guides will be happy to explain proper handling techniques for catch-and-release fishing, if you are not already familiar with them.
-You can also fish for smallmouth bass and, in the fall, steelhead.
+Salmon River fishing can be excellent, especially in side streams.
+You can fish for smallmouth bass and, in the fall, steelhead.
 You’ll need to bring your own gear.
 We recommend collapsible poles for ease in packing, light spinning tackle with 4- to 6-pound test, and an assortment of spinning lures such as Mepps, Rooster tails, and Super-dupers.
+Fly anglers do quite well, especially in major tributaries.
 Please bring your rod protected in a hard case.
-Fly anglers do quite well, especially in major tributaries.

 Anyone 14 years and over needs to have a fishing license.
 Children under 14 years do not need to buy a license, but they must be accompanied by an adult from their party with a valid license.
 For more information, ask us to send you our flyer on fishing in Idaho.

 The Portable Toilet